 Small Commercial Customer

-Standard Service Offer.
 Dominion Energy Ohio’s Standard Service Offer commodity service is provided to Energy Choice-ineligible customers and certain transitional customers.
-The SSO natural gas rate, like the SCO, is based on the NYMEX settlement price plus the Retail Price Adjustment determined in the annual auction and changes monthly due to fluctuations in the price of natural gas on the NYMEX.
+The SSO natural gas rate, like the SCO, is based on the NYMEX futures settlement price for the coming month plus the Retail Price Adjustment determined in an annual auction and changes monthly due to fluctuations in the price of natural gas on the NYMEX.

 The company you choose to provide the supply portion of your natural gas service.
 You buy your gas from this company and Dominion Energy Ohio delivers it to your home or business.